axians/microservicebus-tutorial/GettingStarted.md

 mkdir msb
 cd msb
 ```
-2. Install the npm package
+2. Install the npm package by typing:
 ```
-npm install microservicebus.node
+npm install microservicebus-node
 ```
 This step will now install an NPM package which will serve as our generic device application. **Don't wait for the the package to complete, just continue with the step**.

 #### Regiter and start the node
->In the microServiceBus.com portal, a *Node* referes to the agent running on the gateway that will run on the device (your laptop in this case).
+>In the microServiceBus.com portal, a *Node* referes to the agent running on the  device (your laptop in this case).
 The *Node* is responsible for interacting with the sensors attached to the device and also understands how to communicate with your IoT Hub.

-1. Navigate to the *Nodes* page by clinging this [this](https://microservicebus.com/nodes) or using the menu in the upper left corner.
+1. Navigate to the *Nodes* page by clicking [this link](https://microservicebus.com/nodes) or using the menu in the upper left corner.
-2. Click the **CREATE NEW NODE** button, give it a name such as **"device1"** or click the *GENERATE* button if you feel lucky.
+2. Click the **CREATE NEW NODE** button, give it a name such as **"device1"** or click the *GENERATE* button if you feel brave.
->The NPM papckage should be installed by now, -and it’s time to start it up.
-The NPM package you installed earlier is a generic client which hasn’t been given credentials to log in to your organization.
+>The NPM papckage from previous step should be installed by now, -and it’s time to start it up.
+The NPM package you installed is a generic client which hasn’t been given credentials to log in to your organization.
+There are multiple ways to on-board new devices.
+In this case we're going to be using a *verification code*.

 3. Still on the Nodes page, click the *“Generate”* button to receive a temporary code.
-4. Navigate to the installation directory using the console/terminal window, type:
+4. Navigate to the installation directory using the console/terminal window, and type:
 ```
 cd node_modules/microservicebus.node
 ```
 5. Provition your *Node* using the code from step 2 and the name of your *Node*, Eg:
 ```
-node start -c ABC123 -n device1
+node start -c [The code] -n [Node name]
 ```
 The node should startup with no errors: